-Winemaking at Herdade do Rocim is inspired in the minimum intervention philosophy.
+Winemaking at the Herdade do Rocim is inspired by the minimum intervention philosophy.

-At the oenology department of Herdade do Rocim, all the winemaking processes are aimed at the maximum respect for our terroir.
-We only use wild yeasts in the making of our monovarietal or field blend wines.
+At the oenology department of the Herdade do Rocim, all the winemaking processes are aimed at the maximum respect for our terroir.
+Only wild yeasts are used in the making of our monovarietal or field blend wines.

-With minimal intervention, and always respecting the principles of sustainability, oenology applied here is that of minimal intervention and aims essentially to reflect our terroir within each bottle produced.
+With minimal intervention, and always respecting the principles of sustainability, oenology applied here is that of minimal intervention and aims essentially to reflect our terroir within each produced bottle.

-Our winemakers accompany all fermentation processes daily and their decisions are made individually, for each wine that is treated, thought and created in a unique way.
+Our winemakers accompany all fermentation processes daily and their decisions are made individually for each wine that is treated, thought and created in an unique way.

 During the aging stage of our wines, we use larger barrels, terracotta and cement amphorae.
 The careful use of new wood goes in the same direction of preserving the fruit and the terroir.

 At the Herdade do Rocim we respect, from the outset, the natural vocation of the region’s terroir, producing fresh, elegant and mineral wines.